Dave Freudenthal

-David Duane Freudenthal (born October 12, 1950) is an American politician, attorney, and economist who served from 2003 to 2011 as the 31st governor of Wyoming.
-A member of the Democratic Party, Freudenthal served from 1994 to 2001 as the United States Attorney for the District of Wyoming.
-To date, he is the last Democrat to have won or held statewide office in Wyoming.
+David Duane Freudenthal (born October 12, 1950) is an American politician, attorney and economist who served as the 31st governor of Wyoming from 2003 to 2011.
+A member of the Democratic Party, he previously served from 1994 to 2001 as the United States Attorney for the District of Wyoming.
+As of 2026, he is the most recent Democrat to have won or held statewide office in Wyoming.